MichelleDuda/hangman/README.md

   3. easily and intuitively interact with the game.
   4. be able to see how many guesses I have remaining.
   5. be able to which letters I have correctly guessed.
+  6. be able to see which letters and words I have already guessed, whether correct or incorrect.
-  6. be able to easily see the result of the game and be able to play again.
+  7. be able to easily see the result of the game and be able to play again.

 ## Design